 A COLLABORATION BETWEEN CENTRAL SAINT MARTINS, UNIVERSITY OF THE ARTS LONDON & UNIVERSITY COLLEGE LONDON

 The House of Doors worked with Architecture students from Central Saint Martins to explore how far society has progressed towards gender equality.
-This one day event was an opportunity for people to come together and share their thoughts - works made ranged from table-top sculptures to a life size installation!
+This one day event was an opportunity for people to come together and share their thoughts on equality - new members made sculptural works that ranged from table-top sculptures to a life size installation!

 With thanks to Bareera Borhan, Elif Cecen, Humaydah Fabiha, Chloe Marbehant, Mabel McCabe, Gargee Naik, Decarla Phillip-Riley and Angelica Scorgie